A member of the huntin' shootin' fishin' brigade, this ex-army gentleman farmer hasn't let the ban dampen his enthusiasm for riding to hounds.

-First among these is his wife Caroline.
-Together they enjoy most rural pursuits, and much as she teases him about retirement, he loves a new challenge.
+First among these was his late wife Caroline.
+Together they enjoyed most rural pursuits, and much as she teased him about retirement, he loves a new challenge.
 He replaced his hobby herd of beef cattle with a small dairy enterprise supplying a local milk round, and then launched a cheese, Sterling Gold.

 Splendid ride todayOliver Sterling

 - Likes - Horses, dogs, the country, young people (he's a former foster carer and responsible for Ed Grundy's salvation)

 - Highs - His wedding to Caroline in 2006

 - Lows - Ed Grundy's drink and drugs problems, Caroline's unexpected death